Please fax any documents to 708.364.9607

 Nasal pillows are soft silicone and pillow-like inserts that slip gently into your nostrils to deliver the air along with a full-face mask.
 They can eliminate further air leaks.

 The type of mask you use depends on your preference and your condition.
-Your Patient Care Coordinator and Sleep Physician will work with you to help you determine the best mask for you, as well as the right amount of air pressure you need.
+Your Technician and Sleep Physician will work with you to help you determine the best mask for you, as well as the right amount of air pressure you need.